of the Central Library of Rochester and Monroe County

 The Grants Resource Center is a partner of the Funding Information Network of the Foundation Center.
 As a partner of this nationwide network of libraries, community foundations, and other nonprofit agencies, the Grants Resource Center provides visitors with free public access to grantmaker directories, books on fundraising and nonprofit management, and the Foundation Center’s electronic databases, Foundation Directory Online Professional, Foundation Grants to Individuals Online, and Philanthropy In/Sight.
 These fully searchable databases include detailed profiles of all active U.S. foundations, an extensive file of recent grants awarded by the nation's top funders, and interactive mapping tools.

 Are you a representative of a nonprofit organization and new to funding research?

-Learn how the resources of the Grants Information Center at the Central Library of Rochester and Monroe County can help you become a more effective grantseeker!
+Learn how the resources of the Grants Resource Center at the Central Library of Rochester and Monroe County can help you become a more effective grantseeker!
 Small group classes are offered once a month in the computer training lab in the Bausch and Lomb Public Library building.
 For information about upcoming classes and to register, call 585-428-8130.

 These databases are available at the Central Library:

 - Foundation Directory Online is a fully searchable database that includes detailed profiles of all active U.S. foundations, as well as an extensive file of recent grants awarded by the nation’s top funders.
 (Available in house only)